 Your FED-ED maximum benefit amount will be $4,400 because Calculation 1 is the lesser of the two.

-After your extension is filed, you will need to certify for benefit payments.
-Certifying is answering basic questions every two weeks that tells us you’re still unemployed and eligible to continue receiving payments.
+You must continue certifying for benefits to collect on a FED-ED extension.
+Certifying is answering basic questions every two weeks that tells us you were still unemployed and eligible to continue receiving payments.

 The fastest way to certify for benefits is in UI OnlineSM.
 You can also certify by mail.
 Unlike regular UI claims, you will not be able to certify for the FED-ED extension using EDD Tele-CertSM.